 In the center of the city was a traffic circle, with a towering statue of a woman holding a small child’s hand in the center.
 When I asked what the statue represented, our guide had a surprisingly detailed answer ready.

 In the wake of the genocide, the new Rwandan government decided that massive changes needed to be made to ensure a lasting peace.
-Some of the changes were small (the fourth Saturday of every month is now dedicated to community service – every Rwandan citizen gathers to improve the town by helping build houses, improve the roads, and the like) and others impossibly massive (discussing your tribe in public is no longer considered socially acceptable, though what sort of punishment would be leveled at offenders is somewhat unclear).
+Some of the changes were small: the fourth Saturday of every month is now dedicated to community service – every Rwandan citizen drops whatever they are doing and work to improve the town by helping people build houses, improve the roads, and similar projects.
+Others seemed impossibly massive: discussing your tribe in public is no longer considered socially acceptable, though what sort of punishment would be leveled at offenders is somewhat unclear.
 And, most interestingly, they drastically increased the role of women in government.

 “Women,” the driver tells us, “love peace more than men.”
 Men go off to war, and in their wake, women raise the children, mind the businesses, run the country, and eventually, mourn their lost sons and husbands.
 So in the wake of the genocide (and the subsequent flight of survivors to surrounding countries), women and girls made up about 70% of the remaining population.
 The Rwandan people, in a sudden and welcome break with all of human history, decided that these women deserved more of a voice, an added an electoral stipulation that 30% of Parliament must be women.

-So they held an election, and once all the polls were in, he says, it turned out that women won 46% of elected spots.
-Four years later, after the next election, they controlled 54% of the seats available (keep in mind, he is listing these statistics off the top of his head).
-They now led the world in female democratic representation, and became the first country in the world to have a Parliament with a majority of women holding spots – and have erected a statue in the very center of their capital to honor the contributions of women in the rebuilding of their country.
+So they held an election, and once all the polls were in, it turned out that women won 46% of elected spots.
+Four years later, after the next election, they controlled 54% of the seats available (keep in mind, our driver is listing these statistics off the top of his head).
+They now led the world in female democratic representation, became the first country in the world to have a Parliament with a majority of women holding spots, and have erected a statue in the very center of their capital to honor the contributions of women in the rebuilding of their country.

 If I had asked you before you read these paragraphs what the first country to have a majority of women in their Parliament, how many guesses would you have taken before you got to Rwanda?
 Would it have even been in your first hundred?
 In fact, would you have guessed any African countries at all?
 I’m not sure I would have.